 My name is Jamey Tucker and I’m a guy who loves new gadgets and technology.
-Smartphones, drones, virtual reality, appliances, TVs, sound systems, smart home devices, apps.
+Smartphones, drones, virtual reality, appliances, TVs, sound systems, smart home devices, and apps.
 If it’s tech, I’m all over it.

 I’ve been a TV news anchor and reporter since 1988 and worked with some very talented and dedicated journalists at these stations:

 - WJSU-TV Birmingham, AL